How many animals you can keep on your land

 - complete an additional animal permit form (download below)

-- return the form to any of our Customer Service Centres and pay the fee; or
+- return the form and neighbours consent to any of our Customer and Library Service Centres and pay the fee; or

-- return your documents to Mitchell Shire Council and an officer will call you to take payment over the phone
+- return your documents to Mitchell Shire Council and request an invoice be emailed to you to make payment

 We will review the zoning of your land, the type and number of animals you want to keep and more.
 If a permit is issued conditions will apply.